ess-dmsc/nexus-streamer-python/README.md

 Python 3.7 or higher is required. https://www.python.org/downloads/

-To install with setuptools and pypi do
+To install from source with setuptools do
 ```
 python setup.py install
 ```